 Have you ever been in an apartment where it sounded like a bowling competition was going on above you?
 Or walked into a business and heard your every step echo through the room?

-These problems can all improved by choosing acoustically-friendly flooring.
+These problems can all improved by choosing acoustically-friendly soundproof flooring.
 Here, we’ll cover the best soundproof floors and how to improve the noise level of your current flooring.

-What Are the Different Types of Sound?
+What Are These Different Types of Sound?

 What Are the Different Sound Ratings?